krainboltgreene/krainboltgreene.github.io/content/RESUME.md

 ## What I can do

 I primarily have experience in **Ruby** and **JavaScript** as a senior full stack engineer having worked on both frontend features, backend features, data processing, and devops.
-I have extensive experience with **Rails** and a lot of indepth work experience using **React** and **Redux**.
-I have a good understanding of **GraphQL** (via Netflix's Falcor, Facebook's Relay, and Apollo).
+I have extensive experience with **Rails** and a lot of in-depth work experience using **React** and **Redux**.
+I have worked significant with all sorts of JSON-based HTTP APIs including contributing and implementing tooling for JSON:API (the specification and standard).
+I have a good understanding of **GraphQL** (via Netflix's Falcor, Facebook's Relay, Apollo, and my own implementation).
 I have a very good working grasp of **PostgreSQL**, but I have also used and worked in environments with MySQL and MongoDB.

 ## Where I want to work